pitchperfect/ipitchperfect/PRESS-RELEASE.md

 A job Interview can be a high stakes proposition: your livelihood and career direction can be radically affected by how well you respond to questions in this high-pressure setting.

 __pitchPerfect__ provides a safe platform where you can master the ability to communicate with confidence and show your work in the best light possible.
-Work at your own speed as you iteratively hone your skills and incorporate helpful feedback from colleagues.
+Work at your own speed as you iteratively hone your skills and incorporate valuable feedback from colleagues.

 Don’t learn while you burn - get your hiring pitch perfect before you enter the interview.
 They won’t be deciding upon you, you will be deciding on them.